iChat1

 To work this the other way.
 With a Group chat Open go to the View Menu > Show Participants.
 A Drawer will slide out of the Buddy List on the side furthest away from the Screen edge.
 This will list everyone in the chat but yourself.
 Buddies not in your Buddy List can be dragged there to add them.

-It cannot be done this way fro Audio Only multiple chats or Video 3 and 4 way chats.
+It cannot be done this way for Audio Only multiple chats or Video 3 and 4 way chats.

 Corrections and Alternatives